Raysh454/Environment-Setup/README.md

-# Kali-Clean
+# Environment-Setup

-My kali i3 desktop setup.
-Some people have been asking so I wrote a quick installer to get going.
+My i3 desktop setup.
+Modified version of xct's [kali-clean](https://github.com/xct/kali-clean).

 After cloning the repo just run ./install.sh from a non-root user.
 This updates kali and installs a lot of stuff, so it will take a while.
 Feel free to optimize ;)